zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 **Simplicia**: I thought of that, too.
 I've spent a lot of time with the model and done some other experiments, and it looks like it understands natural language means-ends reasoning about goals: tell it to be an obsessive pizza chef and ask if it minds if you turn off the oven for a week, and it says it minds.
 But it also doesn't look like Omohundro's monster: when I command it to obey, it obeys.
 And it looks like there's room for it to get much, much smarter without that breaking down.

-**Doomimir**: Fundamentally, I'm skeptical of this entire methodology of evaluating surface behavior without having a principled understanding about what cognitive work is being done, particularly since most of the [forseeable difficulties](https://arbital.com/p/foreseeable_difficulties/) have to do with superhuman capabilities.
+**Doomimir**: Fundamentally, I'm skeptical of this entire methodology of evaluating surface behavior without having a principled understanding about what cognitive work is being done, particularly since most of the [foreseeable difficulties](https://arbital.com/p/foreseeable_difficulties/) have to do with superhuman capabilities.

 Imagine capturing an alien and forcing it to act in a play.
 An intelligent alien actress could learn to say her lines in English, to sing and dance just as the choreographer instructs.
 That doesn't provide much assurance about what will happen when you amp up the alien's intelligence.
 If the director was wondering whether his actress–slave was planning to rebel after the night's show, it would be a _non sequitur_ for a stagehand to reply, "But the script says her character is obedient!"